timothytrippel/bomberman/README.md

 Bomberman is a **ticking timebomb** (TTB) Trojan specific verification tool.
 It indentifies suspicious state-saving components (SSCs) in a hardware design that could *potentially* be part of a TTB Trojan.
 Bomberman starts by assuming *all* SSCs are suspicious, and subsequently classifies each SSC as benign if it expresses values that violate a set of invariants during verification simulations.

-As detailed in our technical report **LINK TO PAPER**, TTBs are comprised of SSCs that incrementally approach a triggering value.
+As detailed in our [technical report](technical_report.pdf), TTBs are comprised of SSCs that incrementally approach a triggering value.
 The set of invariants that define TTB SSC behavior are as follows:
 1. values must never be repeated without a system reset, and
 2. all possible values must never be expressed without triggering the Trojan.